robwschlegel/theoceancode/content/home/about.md

 # Biography

-Robert Schlegel is a data scientist for the FACE-IT project, which aims to understand, document, and make available the most important drivers of change in Arctic fjord ecosystems.
+Robert Schlegel is a data scientist for the FACE-IT project, which has the overarching objective of enabling adaptive co-management of social-ecological fjord systems in the Arctic in the face of rapid cryosphere and biodiversity changes.
 He is based out of the Institut de la Mer de Villefranche (IMEV), a research outpost for Sorbonne Université.